avivples/big_data_platforms_final/README.md

 ### How to run the code:
 Run the following command: `python main.py {num_of_files_to_create} {min_num_of_rows} {max_num_of_rows}`

-A jupyter notebook has been added to the repository as report of the code.
+A jupyter notebook has been added to the repository as a report of the code.
 The current checkpoint of the notebook was run on Google Colab.

 All files created are placed in the directory `output`.
 The code creates csv files, merges them,